21 Dec 10 Types of Life Insurance

+At Laura Hibbits Insurance, we offer various types of life insurance policies designed to suit our customers’ needs.
+In this article, we’ve listed the types of policies available and what those policies cover.
 Investing in a life insurance policy may very well be one of the most critical financial decisions that someone makes during their adult life.
-Life insurance policies are designed to protect, care for, and safeguard you and your loved ones for the future.
-Though some have debated the concept of life insurance policies, the reasons to invest in a life insurance policy are ongoing.
+Coverage and policies are designed to protect, care for, and safeguard you and your loved ones for the future.
+Though some have debated the concept of life insurance policies, the reasons to invest in a policy are ongoing.

 Life insurance policies provide excellent security and insurance by ensuring your debts are paid when you die, providing you with additional funds after you retire, allowing you to save on taxes, and for mental peace of mind.
 At Laura Hibbits Insurance in Pawleys Island, South Carolina, we offer various life insurance plans to suit any need.

 Life insurance doesn’t protect you so much as it protects your beneficiaries if you die.
 Most life insurance policies come in the form of term insurance or permanent insurance.
 Term insurance provides only protection and flexible premiums for a specific period.
 In contrast, permanent life insurance offers lifelong protection to beneficiaries and is priced for you to keep over a long period.

 An annuity is a policy where you put money into a fund that grows and can be received as income.
 The income that comes from an annuity can be taken immediately or later with a greater return rate.
 If you have an annuity, you can either pay a lump sum payment or make payments throughout the year.

 Disability insurance is an excellent investment for someone who wants protection from a disability that might keep them from doing their job or going to work.
 Disability insurance helps ensure that a paycheck keeps coming in in the event of a disability.

 4. Long-Term Care Assistance